What comes to mind when you think of the desert? Endless waves of sand? Yes, but desert soil can be much more complex than that.

 - Sand and gravel.
-These are the easiest garden desert soils.
+These are the easiest desert soils to garden.
 Just add compost to improve these soils and stop them from draining too quickly.

 - Caliche.
 Beneath sand, you may find caliche, a stubborn calcium carbonate layer that’s as tough as concrete.